hieupth/pydesign/README.md

-# Pydesign
+# Py-Architect
-This library contains the implementations of common design patterns which are implemented as thread-safe.
+This library includes the implementations of common data structures, design patterns and software architects in Python.
 ## Authors
-* Hieu Tr.
-Pham - hieupt.ai@gmail.com
+* Hieu Pham - hieupt.ai@gmail.com
 ## License
-This library is licensed as [MIT license](https://github.com/hieupth/pydesign/blob/master/LICENSE).
+This library is licensed as [MIT license](https://github.com/hieupth/pyarchitect/blob/master/LICENSE).